henrietta-k/adapt-learning-wiki/Course-Localisation.md

 Assets are not copied into the newly created course when using `grunt translate:import`.
 And paths to assets found within the exported course files are not altered either.
 This allows the developer to choose to maintain a single copy of assets or to copy all or some assets.
 If any assets are copied into the newly created course, their paths must be updated in the appropriate files.

 ### 6. Add the Language Picker plug-in.
 The value of the `_defaultLanguage` property in the *course/config.json* determines which language is served.
 To pass control to the learner, install *adapt-contrib-languagePicker*.
 The Language Picker appears before the course and allows the learner to choose the language of the course.

+>**Note:** The *languagefiles* folder and its contents may be deleted after a successful import.

 ## Styling localised courses